The Epic Masters: Background

 Marketed as a 30th anniversary celebration of Shaky's first hit single "Hot Dog", The Epic Masters contains 147 digitally remastered tracks (apparently overseen by Stevens himself) spread across ten compact discs.
 The set includes all of the albums Stevens recorded for Epic with the exception of the Merry Christmas Everyone album (which had already been available on a remastered CD since 2005) and represents the first appearance on compact disc in their entirety of the albums Take One!
 (1980), Shaky (1981), Give Me Your Heart Tonight and Lipstick, Powder and Paint.
 Each album is boosted by the addition of non-album b-sides and are housed in slip cases which reproduce the original vinyl releases.
 The package is completed by a bonus CD of selected 12" mixes plus a fully annotated booklet.

 Apart from the Merry Christmas Everyone album, The Epic Masters contains virtually everything Shakin' Stevens released on Epic.
 Among the few omissions are the original single versions of "Hot Dog", "Blue Christmas" and the number one hit "Merry Christmas Everyone" (all previously available on several compilations).
 Also missing are most of the live recordings available on the B-sides of various singles.
 Of the extended mixes not included on The 12" CD, the most glaring omission would be the "Megamixofhits" compilation included on the "Teardrops" 12" which formed the basis of the "Hits Keep Coming" live medley from Let's Boogie.
 Finally, the digital remasters retained the noticeably different mixes of the number one hits "This Ole House", "Green Door" and "Oh Julie" which were included on the 2005 compilation The Collection.

 Remastering

-It has been noted on Steve Hoffman's forum that several fans who've bought this set have been very disappointed in the remastering, as all the albums contain brickwall limiting.
+It has been noted on Steve Hoffman's forum that several fans who have bought this set have been very disappointed in the remastering, as all the albums contain brickwall limiting.
 Results on the online dynamic range database range from DR1 to DR2, with many of the songs constantly clipping.
-Some fans hoped that Sony could redo this set again without the obnoxiously loud mastering, but consensus is that this won't happen.
+Some fans hoped that Sony could redo this set again without the obnoxiously loud mastering, but consensus is that this will not happen.